JohnAlJazz/Chat/README.md

 clone the project to your local machine
 NOTICE: the project runs on linux OS

-## in the project directory run this commands:
+#### in the project directory run this commands:

-make check_all  (to compile all app) make clean_all  (to clean all app) make run_server (to run server)
+make check_all (to compile all app)
+make clean_all (to clean all app)
+make run_server (to run server)

-when server is up, navigate to Client directory in a different terminal\tab and run: make check
+when server is up, navigate to Client directory
+in a different terminal\tab and run:
+make check

 # ENJOY!

-you can compile, run and clean up each directory by running its make, make check and make clean correspondingly
+you can compile, run and clean up
+each directory by running its
+make, make check and make clean s correspondingly